 - b.
 The lessee will consult with the NSB prior to proposing the use of explosives for seismic surveys.
 The director may approve the use of explosives for seismic surveys after consultation with the NSB. - 2.
-Except for approved off-road travel, exploration activities must be supported only by ice roads, winter trails, existing road systems, or air service.
+Except for approved off-road travel, exploration activities must be supported only by ice roads, winter trails, existing road systems or air service.
 Wintertime off-road travel across tundra and wetlands may be approved in areas where snow and frost depths are sufficient to protect the ground surface.
 Summertime off-road travel across tundra and wetlands may be authorized subject to time periods and vehicle types approved by DMLW.
-Exceptions may be granted by the director of the DMLW, and the Director, if an emergency condition exists or if it is determined, after consulting ADF&G, that travel can be accomplished without damaging vegetation or the ground surface. - 3. a.
-Removal of water from fishbearing rivers, streams, and natural lakes shall be subject to prior written approval by DMLW and ADF&G.
+Exceptions may be granted by the director of the DMLW, and the Director, if an emergency condition exists; or, if it is determined, after consulting with ADF&G, that travel can be accomplished without damaging vegetation or the ground surface.
+Exceptions, including the use of gravel, may also be granted on a site specific basis, if it is determined, after consulting with ADF&G, that no feasible and prudent alternatives exist for constructing an exploration road or pad. - a.
+Removal of water from fishbearing rivers, streams, and natural lakes shall be subject to prior written approval by DMLW and ADF&G. - b.

-- b.
 Removal of snow cover from fishbearing rivers, streams, and natural lakes shall be subject to prior written approval by ADF&G. Compaction of snow cover overlying fishbearing waterbodies will be prohibited except for approved crossings.
 If ice thickness is not sufficient to facilitate a crossing, ice and/or snow bridges may be required. - 4.
 Water intake pipes used to remove water from fishbearing waterbodies must be surrounded by a screened enclosure to prevent fish entrainment and impingement.
 Screen mesh size shall not exceed 0.04 inches unless another size has been approved by ADF&G. The maximum water velocity at the surface of the screen enclosure may be no greater than 0.1 foot per second.

-Facilities and Structures
+2. Facilities and Structures